Get

 Male vs. Female

-These canines do not have significant differences between genders.
+These canines do not have significant differences between sexes.
 Males are sometimes larger than females.
 However, this breed varies so much in size that this isn’t necessarily the case.
 Females can be just as big and even bigger than males.

 Females and males do have some reproductive differences, though.
 Females will hit sexual maturity around 18 months and can get pregnant from that time forward.
 They will also have several hormonal changes throughout their lives, which can affect their temperament.